richardkmichael/breaking-openssl/c/README.md

 * StringValue2
 * Check_Type()
 * gdb call rb_eval_string( .. );
-* Rebuild the Ruby interpreter to use C preprocessor macros in GDB
+* Rebuild the Ruby interpreter to use C preprocessor macros in GDB:

+    # -ggdb3 should cause DWARF format (when available), but I can't
+       tell if is, so enable explicitly.
+    export optflags="-O0 -g3 -gdwarf-2"; rvm install ruby-1.9.3-p392-debug